maderikra/library-service-health-dashboard/README.md

 # System Health Monitor

-A Node.js application that monitors the health of external services and provides real-time status updates.
+A Node.js application that monitors the health of library vendor services and provides real-time status updates.
+Include configurations for:

+* OCLC
+* Ebsco
+* Springshare
+* Gale
+* ProQuest

 ## Installation